❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 A prenup is a contract made between spouses before getting married.
 It usually covers topics such as property division, debt allocation, and alimony (i.e., spousal support).
 A prenup may also cover the obligations of each spouse during the marriage, such as how to handle joint bank accounts, confidentiality, life insurance, and more.
 If a couple is to divorce, they can either privately enforce the contract (with the help of their divorce attorneys) or ask the court to enforce the prenup.
 A prenup generally streamlines the divorce process by cutting down on time spent arguing over issues–because they’ve already been decided in the prenup.

-What is a retirement account?
+What is considered a retirement account?

-If you clicked on this article, you probably know what a retirement account is, but we’ll give you a refresher just in case.
+You probably know what a retirement account is, but we’ll give you a refresher just in case.
 There are different types of retirement accounts, such as 401(k)s (probably the most popular one), Individual Retirement Arrangements (IRAs), 403(b)s, Roth IRAs, and more.
 Depending on which type of retirement plan you have, how it works may vary.
 For example, IRAs are opened by individuals, but 401(k)s are offered by employers.
 A 403(b) is a retirement account of certain tax-exempt institutions.

 Retirement accounts usually offer some type of tax benefit.
 In turn, you save money, pay fewer taxes, and retire comfortably (the government’s incentive for you to save for retirement and avoid public assistance when you’re old!).
 It’s no wonder you’d want to protect this precious gold mine!